RTradeLtd/TxPB/doc/CONFIGURATION.md

     read_buffer_size: 32768 # this is the default value
     # timeout for connection establishment including HTTP/2 handshaking
     connection_timeout: 2m0s # default value
-    # whether to enable compressiong and decompression of messages
+    # whether to enable compression and decompression of messages
-    # note that if you enable this, it is very important that you enable compressiong
+    # note that if you enable this, it is very important that you enable compression
     # on the gRPC client you are using or you may get weird results
     compression: # default is no compression
       enabled: true